SumoLogic/sumologic-documentation/docs/dashboards-new/about-dashboard-new.md

 ### Monitoring with classic Dashboards

 If you want to monitor your environment and display dashboards on a monitor or television screen, use the classic Dashboards.
-Currently, we do not have monitor support for the Dashboard (New) framework.
+Currently, we don't have monitor support for the Dashboard (New) framework.
 We hope to support monitoring across both dashboard frameworks in the near future.

 #### Troubleshooting with Dashboard (New)